 Water conditioners don’t actually soften water – they use a process called template-assisted crystallization (TAC) to condition it.
 This type of treatment is the main difference between salt-based systems and water conditioners.

-In this case, water conditioners use a single media tank containing resin beads.
+In this case, water conditioners use a single media tank most commonly utilizing modified ceramic beads.
 You can use them for both well water and municipal water sources.